RustPython/RustPython/README.md

 # Code organization

-    - `parser`: python lexing, parsing and ast
+- parser: python lexing, parsing and ast
-    - `vm`: python virtual machine
+- vm: python virtual machine
-    - `src`: using the other subcrates to bring rustpython to life.
+- src: using the other subcrates to bring rustpython to life.
-    - `docs`: documentation (work in progress)
+- docs: documentation (work in progress)
-    - `py_code_object`: CPython bytecode to rustpython bytecode convertor (work in progress)
+- py_code_object: CPython bytecode to rustpython bytecode convertor (work in progress)
-    - `tests`: integration test snippets
+- tests: integration test snippets

 # Community